-The PHOT systems requirements (§1.2.6) were originally intended to enable observations of stellar occultations by Pluto or Triton from sites around the world.
-A PHOT system was first deployed to South America in 2005 observe a stellar occultation by Charon, with excellent results.
-Since then PHOT systems have been deployed over two dozen times, on telescopes ranging from 14-inch Meades to the 200-inch telescope at Palomar.
-In 2006, a PHOT system mounted on the AAT obtained the best (highest SNR) Pluto occultation light curve to date, providing evidence of gravity waves in Pluto's atmosphere, the relative lengths of dynamical vs. radiative timescales, the bulk extent of Pluto's atmosphere, evidence for a non-isothermal profile in Pluto's upper atmosphere, and evidence for a temperature inversion (as opposed to a haze layer) to explain the drop in transmission through Pluto's lower atmosphere (Young et al. 2008).
-The performance of the PHOT systems has been well characterized (Fig. 9 and Fig. 11).
-We are able to predict the SNR for an event with good accuracy and choose optimum frame rates and binning factors in advance.
+The PHOT systems' requirements (Table 1) were originally intended to enable observations of stellar occultations by Pluto or Triton from sites around the world.
+A PHOT system was first deployed to South America in 2005 to observe a stellar occultation by Charon, with excellent results.
+Since then, PHOT systems have been deployed over two-dozen times, on telescopes ranging from the 14 inch Meade to the 200 inch (5 m) telescope at Palomar.
+In 2006, a PHOT system mounted on the AAT obtained the best (highest S/N) Pluto occultation light curve to date, providing evidence of gravity waves in Pluto's atmosphere, the relative lengths of dynamical versus radiative timescales, the bulk extent of Pluto's atmosphere, evidence for a nonisothermal profile in Pluto's upper atmosphere, and evidence for a temperature inversion (as opposed to a haze layer) to explain the drop in transmission through Pluto's lower atmosphere (Young et al. 2008).

+The performance of the PHOT systems has been well characterized (Figs. 9 and 11).
+We are able to predict the S/N for an event with good accuracy and choose optimum frame rates and binning factors in advance.

-In general, the PHOT systems meet or exceed the requirements outlined in §1.2.6.
-They have been deployed to international destinations (e.g., to Tasmania or Namibia) with as little as three weeks lead time (if a 14-inch Meade telescope has to be shipped) or two days lead time if only the cameras, AstroTimers, and laptops are necessary.
-We are currently building a prototype of an airline-checkable 22 inch/100 lb telescope.
+In general, the PHOT systems meet or exceed the requirements outlined in Table 1.
+They have been deployed to international destinations (e.g., to Tasmania or Namibia) with as little as 3 weeks' lead time (if a 14 inch Meade telescope has to be shipped) or 2 days' lead time if only the cameras, AstroTimers, and laptops are necessary.
+We are currently building a prototype of an airline-checkable 22 inch (55 cm), 100 lb telescope.
 This telescope would reduce the lead time for deployment to most of the globe to 2 days, albeit with possible charges for excess baggage.